 Protected areas - an illustrated example

-In the image below, the dark yellow Playback Range (now blue in Revoice Pro 4) at the top of the screen is positioned so it extends through a breath (low level audio) seen in the Dub Track 2 ( dark waveform) that does not occur in the Guide Track 1, where a note is held instead.
+In the image below, the blue Playback at the top of the screen is positioned so it extends through a breath (low level audio) seen in the Dub Track 2 ( dark waveform) that does not occur in the Guide Track 1, where a note is held instead.
 The problem here is that the pitch in the guide signal note cannot be sensibly transferred to the breath region, which has no pitch.

 The next image below shows the result once an APT process is inserted with APT settings selected to process Time and Pitch.
 The light trace in the Guide is the pitch, which can be seen as continuous and the Dub pitch trace does not continue across the gap where the breath is located.
 The short blocks in the gap in the Dub indicate non-pitched sounds.
 In the Output track, the Dub audio has been pulled back into the gap.
 This result may sound OK, or not, depending on the audio content.